 Set Your Magnetic Brake

 Setting your magnetic brake more towards the tighter end starting off is a good habit, even if it impedes casting distance.
 Make a few casts, then back your magnetic dial a little bit each cast until you have it perfectly dialed in.

 Set Your Spool Tensioner Knob

 Your spool tensioner knob should be applied the same way as your magnetic Brake and have very similar functions.
 Adjust this as well in tandem with your Brake to get optimum casting performance.

-Higher Quality lines are typically less prone to coiling or burying when you do have backlashes.
-Higher quality line will help by lessening the time spent messing with your line when you should be fishing.
+Higher-quality lines are typically less prone to coiling or burying when you do have backlashes.
+Whether it is braid, mono, or fluoro, using a higher-quality line will help by lessening the time spent messing with your line when you should be fishing.

 Wind can be a nightmare when trying to cast a baitcasting setup.
 Avoid casting directly into the wind.
 If you are fishing a spot where you have to cast into the wind, try to make side casts while keeping your rod tip and line lower to the water.
 This will minimize the air resistance on the line and lure, causing the spool to spin faster than your line is paying out, avoiding nasty backlashes.